 Self Care Haven;

 SelfCareHaven is the blog of Shahida Arabi, author of Amazon bestseller, Becoming the Narcissist’s Worst Nightmare.
-Shahida has become a welcome, prominent, and caring voice in the community fighting to help women (and men) recovering from relationships with narcissistic related personality disordered people.
-She is also a spokesperson for people suffering from C-PTSD.
-Her book, blog, and Facebook page are all full of help and reassurance.
+Shahida has become a welcome, prominent, and caring voice in the community fighting to help women (and men) recovering from relationships with narcissistic related personality disordered and toxic people.
+She is also a spokesperson for people suffering from PTSD and C-PTSD.
+Her book, blog, and Facebook page are full of help and reassurance.